sempernow/k8s-vanilla-ha/README.md

     haproxy: 8443               haproxy: 8443
     kube-apiserver: 6443        kube-apiserver: 6443
 ```
-- VIP is the HA K8s Control Plane Endpoint.
+- VIP is the (highly-available) K8s control-plane endpoint.
 - For LAN access, protect VIP from gateway router's dynamic assignments
-(if VIP is in that client range of DHCP server)
+(if VIP address is in the DHCP server's client range)
 by adding the VIP to router's DHCP Address Reservation list.
     - VIP: `192.168.0.100` (Admin selects)
     - MAC: `FE-4D-0F-3B-76-9F` (bogus)